microbiome/OMA/20_beta_diversity.md

 ![](20_beta_diversity_files/figure-latex/plot-top-coef-anova-1.png)<!-- -->

-In the above example, the largest differences between the two groups can be attributed to _Bacteroides intestinalis_ (elevated in the first group) and _Faecalibacterium prausnitzii_ (elevated in the second group), and many other co-varying species.
+In the above example, the largest differences between the two groups can be attributed to _Genus:Bacteroides_ (elevated in the first group) and _Family:Ruminococcaceae_ (elevated in the second group), and many other co-varying species.